-In a statement on science and security in an age of terrorism, three Presidents of the US National Academies noted that "In meeting this responsibility, the scientific, engineering, and health research community also recognizes a need to achieve an appropriate balance between scientific openness and restrictions on public information.
+Indeed, in a statement on science and security in an age of terrorism that predates the formation of the NSABB, presidents of the three U.S. National Academies (National Academy of Sciences, National Academy of Engineering, and Institute of Medicine) noted that, "[i]n meeting this responsibility, the scientific, engineering, and health research community also recognizes a need to achieve an appropriate balance between scientific openness and restrictions on public information.
 Restrictions are clearly needed to safeguard strategic secrets; but openness also is needed to accelerate the progress of technical knowledge and enhance the nation's understanding of potential threats."

-A report from the National Academies emphasized the need to promote the free and open exchange of information in the life sciences to the maximum extent possible, noting "the many ways that biological knowledge and its associated technologies have improved and can continue to improve biosecurity, health, agriculture...conversely, restrictive regulations and the imposition of constraints on the flow of information are not likely to reduce the risks that advances in the life sciences will be utilized with malevolent intent in the future.
+Subsequently, a report from the National Academies emphasized the need to promote the free and open exchange of information in the life sciences to the maximum extent possible, noting "the many ways that biological knowledge and its associated technologies have improved and can continue to improve biosecurity, health, agriculture. . . .
+[C]onversely, restrictive regulations and the imposition of constraints on the flow of information are not likely to reduce the risks that advances in the life sciences will be utilized with malevolent intent in the future.
 In fact, they will make it more difficult for civil society to protect itself against such threats and ultimately are likely to weaken national and human security.
 Such regulation and constraints would also limit the tremendous potential for continuing advances in the life sciences and its related technologies to improve health, provide secure sources of food and energy, contribute to economic development in both resource-rich and resource-poor parts of the world, and enhance the overall quality of human life."
 The report further recommended ensuring "that any biosecurity policies or regulations implemented are scientifically sound and are likely to reduce risks without unduly hindering progress in the biological sciences and associated technologies."
-10